Ohio Family Law: Frequently Asked Questions

-To arrange a free consultation, please call us in Cincinnati at 513-548-5920 or complete our contact form.
+To arrange a consultation, please call us in Cincinnati at 513-548-5920 or complete our contact form.
 Our divorce and family law attorney advises and represents clients throughout Hamilton, Clermont, Warren and the surrounding counties.

 How long does divorce take in Ohio?

 The answer to this question will depend largely on whether the divorce is contested or uncontested.
 In a contested divorce, the parties disagree on at least one matter, whether it’s child custody, property division or spousal support.
 Essentially, the divorce may take as long as it takes to resolve the dispute.
 Sometimes this can happen in a matter of months; other times, the divorce could take more than a year to finalize.
 It all depends on whether the divorcing spouses can come to an agreement with the help of their attorneys.

 With an uncontested divorce, one spouse files for divorce, and the other spouse fails to respond within the allotted 42 days.
 That is when a judge may grant the divorce.
 In any case, if you are planning to file for divorce, it is highly recommended that you seek counsel from a divorce attorney before filing.
 Our divorce attorney at DeBra Law, LLC, can assess your situation and help ensure that your divorce filing is expedited and handled smoothly, and that your rights and interests are protected from day one.

 Note: An uncontested divorce is not the same thing as a dissolution.
 Read on to learn more.